 In June of 2019, heiress and fashion icon Gloria Vanderbilt passed away.
 Her son, CNN anchor Anderson Cooper confirmed the news, sharing that she died at home surrounded by loved ones following a short battle with stomach cancer.
 She was 95-years-old.

-According to the New York Post, Cooper inherited the majority of her estate, a sum which totals less than $1.5 million.
+According to the New York Post, Cooper inherited the majority of her estate, a sum that totals less than $1.5 million.

-According to Celebrity Net Worth, Cooper is worth an astounding $200 million.
+According to reports, Anderson Cooper’s net worth is an astounding $200 million.

 Cooper, the host of CNN’s nightly “Anderson Cooper 360” and a contributor to CBS News “60 Minutes”, has a more complex wealth story than most high-profile Americans.